 The BusConnects Programme, with the Proposed Scheme forming an important part, continues to be identified as a key project to help deliver Ireland's long-term growth aspirations and climate commitments.
-The need for the Proposed Scheme supports the delivery as part of the Programme for Government (Government of Ireland 2020) and fully complies with the key objectives of same.
+The Proposed Scheme is to be delivered as part of the Programme for Government (Government of Ireland 2020) and fully complies with the key objectives of the same.

-2.3.3.13 Building on Recovery: Infrastructure and Capital Investment 2016 - 2021
+3.5.13 Building on Recovery: Infrastructure and Capital Investment 2016 - 2021